Greg Koubek

-Greg Koubek (born March 15, 1969) is an American retired basketball player best known for his collegiate career at Duke University between 1987 and 1991.
+Greg Koubek (born March 15, 1969) is an American former basketball player best known for his collegiate career at Duke University between 1987 and 1991.
 He also played professionally overseas after college for several years.

 Early life

 A native of the greater Albany, New York area, Koubek attended Shenendehowa High School from 1985 to 1987 in Clifton Park.
 He led the basketball team to a state championship as a senior in 1987 and later became the first athlete in school history to have his jersey number retired.
 Following the 1987 season he was named a McDonald's All-American, and he was the co-honoree of the Mr. New York Basketball award, given to the state's best high school boys' basketball player.
 Koubek finished his high school career having scored 1,972 points and grabbed 682 rebounds, both being the most in school history.